Integral representations for a generalized Hermite linear functional: Introduction

-Our purpose in this work is to provide integral representations for the linear functional $\mathscr{ G}_{H}(\tau)$, either on the real axis, or on the complex plane. \\ More precisely, the problem consists in to determinate a weight function $G_{H}(\bullet;\tau)$ such that
+Our purpose in this work is to provide integral representations for the linear functional $\mathscr{ G}_{H}(\tau)$, either on the real axis, or on the complex plane. \poro{More} precisely, the problem consists of determining a weight function $G_{H}(\bullet;\tau)$, such that

-where $\Omega$ is the real axis $\mathbb{R}$, or a contour in the complex plane.
+where $\Omega$ is an interval in the real line, or a contour in the complex plane.

 The paper is organized as follows.
-In the next section some preliminaries and notation.
-In Sections 3 and 4 integral representations in the real line and in the complex plane, respectively, are given.
-As application of the previous results, in Section 5 some new integral representation for the Euler Gamma function are given.
+In the next section, there are some preliminaries and notations.
+In Sections \ref{sec3} and \ref{sec4}, integral representations in the real line and in the complex plane, respectively, are provided.
+As an application of the previous results, in Section \ref{sec5}, some new integral representations for the Euler Gamma function are given.